jungin500/OpenCV-aarch64/README.md

 # OpenCV-aarch64
-This is a guide to natively install OpenCV on aarch64/arm64 devices
+This is a guide to natively install OpenCV on aarch64/arm64 devices (Updated 2020-12-13, by @LimeOrangePie)

 #### Pre-requisites ####
 Your aarch64 device should have Ubuntu/Debian/Armbian OS flashed on it.